The Independent Placenta Encapsulation Network

 IPEN certified placenta specialists are recognised by midwives, doulas, obstetricians, hospitals and birth support workers across the globe for their extensive level of birth, placenta, post-natal health and food safety knowledge and experience.
 Because IPEN doesn't train just anyone, our prerequisites for joining our training program set us apart from other training providers.
 Mothers served by IPEN Certified specialists can be sure they are supported by experienced and compassionate women who are firmly integrated within their local birth and health care community.

 Combining efforts with 4 UK foods safety experts, 2 leading UK food safety microbiologists and Jena University Placenta Lab in Germany, IPEN has put together a comprehensive Food Safety Management System FSMS (aka HACCP - Hazard Analysis Critical Control Points) for the safe preparation of human placenta for consumption in 5 different remedies intended for the mothers own use after birth.
 IPEN certified placenta specialists can access the latest version of important document and implement IPEN's FSMS (HACCP) into their working practice upon completion of their training.
 This document is necessary when registering as a food business Environmental Health.
+An updated version of the IPEN FSMS will be released upon receipt of the FSA's updated guidance expected Summer 2019.

 Stay in touch